mstable/MIPs/TDP/tdp-47.md

 2.)
 Be comfortable in creating batch transactions for the DAO you’re situated in, and be proficient in the Gnosis Safe App, and it’s Transaction Builder.

 3.)
-Be located in a timezone that makes it possible for you to attend the monthly TreasuryDAO & Governance Signer Calls and actively participate in these calls if at all possible.

-4.)
 As before, depending on the signer spot taken inside the respective DAO, slight variations on the foundational duties are to be expected.

 a) TreasuryDAO signers are required to have a sound understanding of DeFi, tokenomics, keep themselves semi-updated on developments and other crucial emerging technologies and are able to read and understand queued multi-sig transactions and their expected and actual behaviour, and also can comfortably queue and understand how to craft transactions inside the Transaction Builder in Gnosis Safe and directly on the smart contract level